Photo of person with long, blue hair facing away from the camera and wearing an olive green shirt. White background.

 TLDR: Store-bought hand soap is a waste of water and money.
 We’re getting scammed.

 Why you should care: Check the ingredients of your hand soap.
 It’s mostly water!
 All that water means a bigger carbon footprint when shipping.
-Plus, it’s a waste of plastic, which takes resources to make and then lives in our landfills and oceans.
+Plus, it’s a waste of plastic, which takes resources to make and then lives in our landfills and oceans forever.
 Gross.

 What you should buy: https://www.shopetee.com/collections/hand-soap They have regular hand soap AND foaming hand soap.
 You can buy their bottle or just reuse a bottle you already have!